ykashou92/Analyzing-Weather-Data-in-R/chapter1.md

 key: 3938a0ce13
 ```

+Alright!
+Let's begin!
 We always begin the data science pipeline by asking a **question**.
 This question is what defines what we want to solve, or understand from the data.
-However, we first need to take a see and explore our data.
+However, we first need to take a look and explore our data...

 `@instructions`
-We have a single data file:
+We have a single data file (comma-separated):
 - CR1000_OneHour.dat

-Importing data in  **R** is very simple when using prepackaged libraries.
+**R** has a function called `read.delim()` which can read any delimited text file, whether it is tab-delimited, comma-delimited, etc..
+We would only need to specify the file, and the separator.

 `@hint`

+You can read a file `sample.dat` like so: `read.delim('sample.dat', sep = ',')`.
+And assign it to a variable like so: `s <- read.delim('sample.dat', sep = ',')`

 `@pre_exercise_code`
 ```{}